lpego/mzb-suite/docs/source/files/configuration.rst

 | isoperla      | Metazoa | Arthropoda | Insecta | Pterygota | Plecoptera    | NA       | Perlodidae    | Isoperla |
 +---------------+---------+------------+---------+-----------+---------------+----------+---------------+----------+

-Such a taxonomy file can be easily generated from a list of classes using utilities like the `R package taxize or others <https://github.com/ropensci/taxize>`_.
+Such a taxonomy file can be easily generated from a list of classes using utilities like the R package `taxize <https://github.com/ropensci/taxize>`_ or others.

 Please note that the taxonomic rank selection can be different (for instance, it could be ``class, family, genus, species``), the only constrain is that the requested taxonomic cutoff rank (parameter `lset_class_cut``) must also exist in the taxonomy file.
 If for some classes the requested taxonomic cutoff has no value or is NA (due to the fact that that level is not available or the query is at a higher taxonomic rank), then that class is dropped.

 So, if our taxonomy file looks like the table above, if we requested taxonomic cutoff ``order``, we would obtain 2 classes (Ephemeroptera, line 1+2; Plecoptera, line 3); if we requested taxonomic cutoff ``family``, we would obtain 2 classes (Hpetageniidae, line 2; Perlodidae, line 3); if we requested taxonomic cutoff ``suborder``, we would obtain 1 class (Setisura, line 2).

+Please also see :ref:`files/scripts/processing_scripts:Preparing training data` for details on the function that prepares the traning data using the taxonomy file.